pvougiou/Aligning-Reddit-and-Wikipedia/README.md

 For a detailed description of this dataset please refer to original paper: https://aclweb.org/anthology/C/C16/C16-1318.pdf.

+## Contents
+* The HDF5 files (i) `Aligned-Dataset/reddit.h5` and (ii) `Aligned-Dataset/wikipedia.h5` are built in such a way that each sequence of comments on Reddit is aligned with 20 Wikipedia sentences.
+* `Inspect-Dataset.ipynb` is a Python script on iPython Notebook that allows easier inspection of the above aligned dataset.
+* The folders `Data/Reddit` and `Data/Wikipedia` contain the respective Reddit sequences of comments and Wikipedia sentences as these have been initially extracted by utilising the search feature of both their APIs (i.e. https://www.reddit.com/dev/api/ and https://www.mediawiki.org/wiki/API:Main_page).

 ## BibTeX
 Please cite the following paper should you use this dataset in your work.
 ```